TYPES OF REAL ESTATE

 Development is a process that involves the purchase of raw land, rezoning, construction and renovation of buildings.
 In addition, sale or lease of the finished product to end users.
 Developers earn a profit by adding value to the land (creating buildings or improvements, rezoning, etc.) and taking the risk of financing a project.

 Sales and marketing firms work with developers to sell the buildings and units they create.
 These firms earn a commission for creating all marketing material.
 Moreover, use their sales agents to sell the inventory of completed units.
 These firms typically focus on new units.

-A real estate brokerage is a firm that employs a team of real state agents (realtors) who help ease a transaction between the buyers and sellers of property.
+A brokerage is a firm that employs a team of real state agents (realtors) who help ease a transaction between the buyers and sellers of property.
 Their job is to represent either party and help them make a buy or sale with the best possible terms.

 - PROPERTY MANAGEMENT

-Property management firms help real estate owners rent out the units in their buildings.
+Property management firms help owners rent out the units in their buildings.
 Their jobs include collecting rent, showing units, fixing deficiencies, performing repairs, and managing tenants.
 They charge a fee, typically a percentage of the rent, to property owners.

 - REAL ESTATE LENDING